yvesdylane/data_processing/README.md

-🚢 Titanic Data Preprocessing & Modeling 🧑‍💻
+🚢 LAB 3 : Titanic Data Processing & Modeling 🧑‍💻

 Welcome to the Titanic Data Preprocessing & Modeling project! 🌊 This project showcases how to preprocess data, handle missing values, outliers, feature engineering, and build models like Logistic Regression and Random Forest! 🔥